Already a member? log in

 Carolina Allspice

-Growing Conditions: Full sun or partial shade and well-drained soil
+Light: Full sun or part shade

 Size: To 8 feet tall